Psiphon-Inc/psicash-lib-core/README.md

 If you get a `SIGABRT` error in JNI code: You have probably triggered a JNI exception (that hasn't been cleared).
 It's possible that it's expected or acceptable and you just need to clear it, but it's more likely that it's a bug.

 If you get a `SIGSEGV` error when hitting a breakpoint in JNI code: Yeah, beats me.
 I get it on MacOS but not Windows.
-Dunno.